AxelWalthelm/ContourTracing/README.md

 From this table it is obvious that FECTS does fewer pixel tests.

 The saved pixel-tests are redundant.
 For example look at ER+EF compared to PN+P2.
-PN+P2 does one extra pixel-test, because in this case the first PN tests P3 as background, turns right &mdash; which makes P3 become P1 &mdash; and then the second PN tests P1 a second time.
+PN+P2 does one extra pixel-test, because in this case the first PN tests P3 as background, turns right &mdash; which makes pixel P3 become P1 &mdash; and then the second PN tests P1 a second time.

 Also note that for the same reason PN+P1 will never happen, because if PN applies, pixel P3 is background, P3 becomes P1 and the test for rule P1 is done futilely.

-### Theoretical Performance Difference
+### Theoretical Performance Gain

 How many pixel-tests are saved and how many extra steps are needed depends on the frequency of these cases.
-Since Pavlidis rules obviously are not independent, let's rather assume FECTS rules are independent and have the same frequency.
+Since Pavlidis' rules obviously are not independent, let's rather assume that FECTS' rules are independent and have the same frequency.
 While this assumption is not true for some artificial shapes like an axis-aligned rectangle, for noisy real world shapes it is plausible to assume that we go forward in about one third of the cases.
 In a closed contour, left and right turns pretty much balance out, so left and right get half of the remaining two thirds probability each.

-Then we just have to compare all possible pairs of FECTS rules with their Pavlidis counterpart:
+Then we just have to compare all possible pairs of FECTS' rules with their Pavlidis' counterpart:

 |    FECTS | # Pixel-Tests | Pavlidis | # Pixel-Tests |
 |---------:|:--------------|---------:|:--------------|